Welcome to Disharoon Ridge Unit Owners Association Website

 For example, if your unit number is 431B, your lot number will be 10431.

-Paying you condo assessment fees: Instructions for paying 2022 assessment fees have been sent to all owners by email and are also posted on this website on the Owner’s Roster and Assessments web page.
 New owners, PLEASE NOTE, Assessment fees are due on the first of the month, and late payments will incur late fees and penalty interest.
+No invoices will be mailed to you.

 General Articles for Introduction to Understanding Condominium Ownership: